A princess-themed Disney World trip plan

 - Snow White can be seen in the World Showcase Germany Pavilion

 - Explore all of the pavilions in the World Showcase.
-Agent P’s World Showcase Adventure is a fun way to keep little ones interested in exploring all of the various countries.
+Agent P's World Showcase Adventure and/or buying a passport in a gift shop to be stamped in each country are fun ways to keep little ones interested in exploring all of the various countries.

-- Spaceship: EARTH (located in the “golf ball,” many head there first thing since it’s at the front but it’s not busy later in the day)
+- Spaceship Earth (located in the "golf ball," many head there first thing since it's at the front of the park, but I recommend visiting later and using a FastPass+ reservation)

 - Club Cool has fun drinks, including those from around the world which are free to sample.
 The Beverly drink is disgusting so if you like to play jokes, encourage your family to try Beverly and watch their reactions.